razziel89/astar/README.md

 			// this value.
 			nodeName := fmt.Sprintf("x:%d,y:%d", x, y)
 			// Note that we increase cost to larger values for x and
-			// y, but twice as much for y for this particular example. nodeCost := x + 2*y
+			// y, but quadratically for x for this particular example.
+			// Furthermore, we make the route through the middle
+			// preferred.
+			nodeCost := (x-5)*(x-5) + 2*y
 			// Nodes can take an arbitrary payload.
 You can attach the
 			// position, for example.
 We don't use any payload for
 			// this example.
 The default for an empty interface is